devrintalen/devrintalen.github.com/_drafts/2013-04-16-asynchronous-avr-code.md

 2. After 20 iterations, we get a timer 0 interrupt.
 Here `i=20`.
 3. The `for` loop in the timer interrupt leaves `i` at 10.
 4. The processor now returns to the main `for` loop, now with `i=10`.

+How could we have designed this code so that this wouldn't have happened in the first place?
+The first design principle we should have is to *identify separate threads of execution*.
+In the above case, the `main()` function and the timer interrupt should be independent of each other.
+Therefore we need to maintain separate, distinct state.
+Preferably with good variable names.
+Something like `main_index` and `timer_index`:

+{% highlight c++ %}
+   #include <avr/interrupt.h>

+   int main_index, timer_index; // per-thread index

+   // ...
+{% endhighlight %}

+By separating our state, and clearly identifying what's shared, we limit the opportunities to shoot ourselves in the foot.
+For any state that *is* shared, we need to be careful to consider all of the ways in which interrupts can cause weird things to happen.
+In general, any time you have a timer or external interrupt you should always keep in mind that a shared variable can change in between *any two lines of code*.
+The reality is more subtle than that, but that should prevent you from doing something like this contrived example:

+{% highlight c++ %}
+   int shared_flag;

+   ISR(INT0_vect) {
+       shared_flag = 0;
+       shared_flag = shared_flag; // May not be 0!
+   }

+   ISR(TIM0_COMPA_vect) {
+       shared_flag = 1;
+       shared_flag = shared_flag; // May not be 1!
+   }
+{% endhighlight %}

+All in all, be mindful of state when designing asynchronous programs.
+It's relatively easy to fall for common bugs, but also not hard to avoid them by watching out for these common mistakes.